seb-eis/Mocassin/README.md

 # MOCASSIN Readme

 ## Repo Archived [2022-12-13]
 MOCASSIN is mature and stable enough for scientific usage and has not seen any updates from my side in over a year.
-Since I left academic research quiet a while ago and do not plan to further develop MOCASSIN, I decide to archive the repository.
+Since I left academic research a while ago and do not plan to further develop MOCASSIN, I decide to archive the repository.

 ## What is MOCASSIN?
 MOCASSIN stands for "Monte Carlo for Solid State Ionics" and is a Markov Chain Monte Carlo program for simulations of defects in crystalline solids, primarily solid electrolytes.
 It supports both Kinetic (KMC) and Metropolis Monte Carlo (MMC) simulations in a unified manner based on ideal crystal structures with fixed positions and symmetry processing with space groups.
 This allows MOCASSIN to process arbitrary crystal geometries and greatly reduces the input effort by reducing the data to a symmetry reduced set.
 It is intended for highly customizable energy models where pair and cluster interactions can be directly modelled using first principles energy calculations.